Diffusion Bridge Mixture Transports, Schr\"odinger Bridge Problems and Generative Modeling: Reference SDE Class

 Consider the $d$-dimensional linear SDE

-yielding $Y ∼ P$, where $α≥0$ is a scalar and $Σ$ is a positive definite matrix.
-For $α=0$, \cref{eq:sde_class_start} is the SDE of a correlated and scaled Brownian motion, otherwise \cref{eq:sde_class_start} is the SDE of an Ornstein-Uhlenbeck process driven by a correlated and scaled Brownian motion.
+with associated path PM $P$, where $α≥0$ is a scalar and $Σ$ is a positive definite covariance matrix.
+For $α=0$, \cref{eq:sde_class_start} yields a correlated and scaled Brownian motion, otherwise \cref{eq:sde_class_start} corresponds to an Ornstein-Uhlenbeck process.
 For $α=\frac{1}{2}$, \cref{eq:sde_class_start} has stationary distribution $𝒩_d(0,Σ)$.
 The transition densities $p_{t|s}$ of \cref{eq:sde_class_start} are Gaussian:

 and

 which shows that the diffusion bridge \cref{eq:bridge} corresponding to \cref{eq:sde_class_start} remains a linear SDE.\@ From Bayes theorem and the Markov property, for $0 ≤ s < t < u$,